dsp2003/clef/README.md

 Installation
 ------------

+Warning!
+If you have previous version installed, please delete any directories or .modpak files which match "cl*f*" pattern.

 Copy the following directories into "starbound/giraffe_storage/mods/" directory:

 + "CLeF - Common", contains the core mod files common for all game versions